okeeffed/cheat-sheets/Docker/MySQL-Development.md

 If you are running it on a network, first create the network `docker network create dev-env`, then run with the `--net` flag to hook it up.

-`docker run --name sql-test -e MYSQL_ROOT_PASSWORD=password -p 6000:3306 --net dev-env -d mysql/mysql-server:latest`
+`docker run --name sql-test -e MYSQL_ROOT_PASSWORD=password -p 6000:3306 --net dev-env -d mysql/mysql-server:latest`.

 ## Updating the local Docker MySQL instance

 Log into the container and first log into `mysql` using `mysql -u root -p`.
 This will prompt you for that password we created, so now type that in and enter the command line terminal.
-Run `GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;`.
+First, run `INSERT INTO mysql.user (host, user) VALUES ('%', 'root');` Run `GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;`.